-This chapter describes the features of the TEG-160WS 16-Port Gigabit Web Smart Switch w/ 2 Shared Mini-GBIC Slots and some background information about Ethernet/Fast Ethernet/Gigabit Ethernet switching technology.
+This chapter describes the features of the TEG-160WS 16-Port Gigabit Web Smart Switch and some background information about Ethernet/Fast Ethernet/Gigabit Ethernet switching technology.

 Gigabit Ethernet Technology

 Gigabit Ethernet is an extension of IEEE 802.3 Ethernet utilizing the same packet structure, format, and support for CSMA/CD protocol, full duplex, flow control, and management objects, but with a tenfold increase in theoretical throughput over 100-Mbps Fast Ethernet and a hundredfold increase over 10-Mbps Ethernet.
 Since it is compatible with all 10-Mbps and 100-Mbps Ethernet environments, Gigabit Ethernet provides a straightforward upgrade without wasting a company's existing investment in hardware, software, and trained personnel.